heyitsguay/trader/README.md

 ```
 Where `[REQUEST URL]` is the URL to send requests to the _text-generation-webui_ server API, e.g. `http://0.0.0.0:5000/v1/chat/completions` if running the server and _trader_ on the same machine.

 Move around or Trade with the locals, but beware -- each Move costs money!
 Also, there's not really a failure condition right now.
-If you run out of sufficient money to do anything you're just stuck and you have to restart.
+If you run out of sufficient money to do anything you're just stuck and you have to kill the process with Ctrl+C or Ctrl+D and restart.

 **This is alpha software**, with no serious intention of ever having a full gameplay experience with no rough edges.
 Feel free to file issues, I may or may not address them.